CFBSD-Summer2020/HW03/remake.md

 *RFP* stands for Red Fluorescence Protein, which represents the red Fluo signal. *GFP* ditto.

-## Step 3: Plot fluorescence signals against time
+## Step 2: Plot fluorescence signals against time

-After the spike of the inducer, the number of fluorescence in cells is expected to increase, until a plateau (a stationary phase) is hit.
+After the spike of the inducer, the number of fluorescence proteins in cells is expected to increase, until it hits a plateau (a stationary phase).

-Below are two separate graphs dealing with RFP signal and GFP signal.
-In the original design (see the dataframe structure above), I treated CP1, CP2, and CP3 as different columns, which refers to different designs of coupling sequences.
+Below are two separate graphs dealing with RFP signals and GFP signals.
+In the original design (see the dataframe structure above), I treated CP1, CP2, and CP3 as different columns, which refer to different designs of coupling sequences.
 In order to make faceted graphs, I used `rbind` to stack these columns into a new dataframe.

 ``` r
 # To make faceted graphs, CP1, CP2, CP3 columns will has to be merged